apiaryio/api-blueprint/README.md

 in your favorite Markdown editor.
 Now you can **share** and **discuss** this API in your API repository and let GitHub to render the API documentation so others can **see** it.

-Jump directly to the [API Blueprint Tutorial](https://github.com/apiaryio/api-blueprint/blob/master/examples/1.%20Simplest%20API.md) or browse [interactive examples](http://apiblueprint.org/#examples) to learn more about the API Blueprint syntax.
+Jump directly to the [API Blueprint Tutorial](https://github.com/apiaryio/api-blueprint/blob/master/examples/1.%20Simplest%20API.md) or browse the [interactive examples](http://apiblueprint.org/#examples) to learn more about the API Blueprint syntax.

 **Describing your API is only the start**.
-API Blueprint has a **machine friendly** face too.
-Thanks to the native API Blueprint [parser](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings) which "translates" the API Blueprint Markdown representation into a [machine friendly format](https://github.com/apiaryio/snowcrash/wiki/API-Blueprint-AST-Media-Types) the API Blueprint can be used in variety of **tools** from interactive documentation or code generators to API testing tools.
+API Blueprint has a **machine friendly** face too!
+Thanks to the native API Blueprint [parser](https://github.com/apiaryio/snowcrash) or one of its [bindings](https://github.com/apiaryio/snowcrash#bindings) which "translates" the API Blueprint Markdown representation into a [machine friendly format – AST](https://github.com/apiaryio/snowcrash/wiki/API-Blueprint-AST-Media-Types)the API Blueprint can be used by variety of **tools** from interactive documentation and code generators to API testing tools.

-Visit the [tooling section](http://apiblueprint.org/#tooling) of API Blueprint website to find more about the actual tools or keep on reading should you be interested in **using API Blueprint in your tool chain**.
+Visit the [tooling section](http://apiblueprint.org/#tooling) of the API Blueprint website to find more about the actual tools or keep on reading should you be interested in **using API Blueprint in your tool chain**.

 ## Learn more
 + [API Blueprint Glossary of Terms](https://github.com/apiaryio/api-blueprint/blob/master/Glossary%20of%20Terms.md)